nramapurath/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another device/computer?<br>

-**A**: Install the app in the other device/ computer and overwrite the empty data file it creates with the file that contains the data of your previous MedInfo home folder.<br>
+**A**: Install the app in the other device/computer and overwrite the empty data file it creates with the JSON file from your previous instance of MedInfo.
+This file can be found at `[JAR file location]/data/medinfo.json`<br>
 <br>

 [Back to Table of Contents](#table-of-contents)